Burundi: Human rights

 In April 2009, the government of Burundi changed the law to criminalise homosexuality.
-Persons found guilty of consensual same-sex relations risk two to three years in prison and a fine of 50,000 to 100,000 Burundian francs.
+Persons found guilty of consensual same-sex relations risk three months to two years in prison and/or a fine of 50,000 to 100,000 Burundian francs.
 Amnesty International has condemned the action, calling it a violation of Burundi's obligations under international and regional human rights law, and against the constitution, which guarantees the right to privacy.

 Burundi officially left the International Criminal Court (ICC) on 27 October 2017, the first country in the world to do so.
 The move came after the UN accused the country of various crimes and human rights violations, such as extrajudicial killings, torture and sexual violence, in a September 2017 report.
 The ICC announced on 9 November 2017 that human rights violations from the time Burundi was a member would still be prosecuted.

-Subdivisions

-Burundi is divided into 18 provinces, 119 communes, and 2,638 collines (hills).
-Provincial governments are structured upon these boundaries.
+Administrative divisions

-Burundi’s provinces and communes were created on Christmas Day in 1959 by a Belgian colonial decree.
+Burundi's provinces and communes were created on Christmas Day in 1959 by a Belgian colonial decree.
 They replaced the pre-existing system of chieftains.

 In 2000, the province encompassing Bujumbura was separated into two provinces, Bujumbura Rural and Bujumbura Mairie.
-The newest province, Rumonge, was created on 26 March 2015 from portions of Bujumbura Rural and Bururi.
+In 2015, the province of Rumonge was created from portions of Bujumbura Rural and Bururi.
+From 2015 to 2025, Burundi was divided into eighteen provinces, 119 communes, and 2,638 collines (hills).

-In July 2022, the government of Burundi announced a complete overhaul of the country’s territorial subdivisions.
-The proposed change would reduce the amounts of provinces from 18 to 5, and reduce the amount of communes from 119 to 42.
-The change needs the approval of the parliament of Burundi to take effect.
+In July 2022, the government of Burundi announced a complete overhaul of the country's territorial subdivisions.
+The proposed change would reduce the number of provinces from eighteen to five, and the communes from 119 to 42.
+The change was approved by both the National Assembly and the Senate and took effect with the parliamentary elections in July 2025.

+With the new administrative division, the country is now made up of five provinces: Buhumuza, Bujumbura, Burunga, Butanyerera and Gitega.
+These provinces are further subdivided into 42 communes, 451 zones and 3044 collines and quartiers.